Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 I found this Travel Through Time interview with archaeologist Neil Oliver about Neolithic Orkney and Skara Brae very interesting.

-When you visit Skara Brae, the visitor centre is your first port of call.
-Combs, needles and mysterious spheres excavated from Skara Brae are on display.
-There is a video presentation about the ruins at the visitor centre and a gift shop and cafe.
+The visitor centre is the first port of call when visiting Skara Brae.
+Combs, needles, and mysterious spheres excavated from Skara Brae are displayed.
+The centre also has a video presentation about the ruins, a gift shop, and a cafe.

 Moving on from the visitor centre, you step outside to a replica of a Skara Brae house, where you gain insight into what living in one of these stone-age houses was like.